ryan-roche/gophermaps-backend/README.md

 > [!NOTE]
-> Currently in the process of migrating to Azure in preparation for the 2024 Fall Semester
+> Currently in the process of migrating to Cloud hosting in preparation for the 2024 Fall Semester

 # gophermaps-backend